Ping and Friends

-Ping and Friends is a Brazilian-Canadian animated musical children's television series created by Celia Catunda and Kiko Mistrorigo.
+Ping and Friends is an animated musical children's television series created by Celia Catunda and Kiko Mistrorigo.
 Produced by TV PinGuim and Kondolole Films, the series premiered on November 12, 2018 on TVOKids in Canada, and on November 19 on Discovery Kids in Brazil.

 Plot

 Ping and Friends follows two best friends; Ping, a bird, and Pong, a dog, a duo who love music.
 With their friends Mr. Prickles, Matilda and Trix06, they always find a reason to create a new song in Melody Meadows.
 For Ping and Pong, the answer to everything is music.